 For today's technical Gamasutra feature

-, including more from Whitaker on improving instruction and data cache usage and optimizing memory management (no registration required, please feel free to link to this feature from external websites).
+with more on proper equipment, mic set up, and dynamic treatments of weapon audio (no registration required, please feel free to link to this column from external websites).